Tilda Swinton: 2000s: Career breakthrough

+2010s: Continued acclaim

-She had a starring role as the eponymous character in Erick Zonca's Julia, which premiered at the 2008 Berlin International Film Festival and saw a U.S. release in May 2009.
-She starred in the film adaptation of the novel We Need to Talk About Kevin, released in October 2011.
+Swinton starred in the film adaptation of the novel We Need to Talk About Kevin, released in October 2011.
 She portrayed the mother of the title character, a teenage boy who commits a high school massacre.
 In 2012, she was cast in Jim Jarmusch's Only Lovers Left Alive.
 The film premiered at the Cannes Film Festival on 23 May 2013, and was released in the U.S. in the first half of 2014.
 She played Mason in the 2014 sci-fi film Snowpiercer.
 Also in 2012, Swinton appeared in Doug Aitken's SONG 1, an outdoor video installation created for the Hirshhorn Museum and Sculpture Garden in Washington, D.C.
 In November of the same year, she and Sandro Kopp made cameo appearances in episode 6 of the BBC comedy Getting On.

 She co-founded Drumduan Upper School in Findhorn, Scotland in 2013 with Ian Sutherland McCook.
 Swinton and McCook both had children who attended the Moray Steiner School, whose students graduate at age 14.
 They founded Drumduan partly to allow their children to continue their Steiner educations with neither grading nor tests.
 Swinton resigned as a director of Drumduan in April 2019.

 In February 2013, she played the part of David Bowie's wife in the promotional video for his song "The Stars (Are Out Tonight)", directed by Floria Sigismondi.
 In 2013, she was named as one of the 50 best-dressed over 50 by The Guardian.
 In 2015, she starred in Luca Guadagnino's thriller A Bigger Splash, opposite Dakota Johnson, Matthias Schoenaerts and Ralph Fiennes.
 Also in 2015, she played Dianne, Amy Schumer's character's editor on S'Nuff Magazine, in Trainwreck.

 Swinton portrayed the Ancient One in the Marvel Cinematic Universe, appearing in the 2016 film Doctor Strange and the 2019 film Avengers: Endgame.
 Swinton starred in Luca Guadagnino's 2018 remake of the horror film Suspiria.
 She played several roles, and was credited as Lutz Ebersdorf.
 She was ranked one of the best dressed women in 2018 by fashion website Net-a-Porter.
-In 2021, Swinton starred as newspaper writer J.K.L.
-Berensen in the Wes Anderson anthology film The French Dispatch, and as Jessica Holland in Apichatpong Weerasethakul's first English-language film, Memoria.